elsanussi-s-mneina/phonetics-modeling-python/README.md

 - Use the Python programming language.
 - Make it follow closely the design decisions in the phonetics-modeling project at http://github.com/elsanussi-s-mneina/phonetics-modeling

+This is the translation from the Haskell version.

 ## Current Issues
-- more unit tests wanted
+- more unit test coverage to be added